Mxyana/GridVet/README.md

 - **Hash**: Compute the SHA-256 hash of the uploaded file content
 - **Verify**: Compare the computed hash against the backend `records.json` ledger
 - **Display**: Show a green checkmark with full metrics if authentic, or a red warning if the file has been tampered with
+- **Result** : Show details about the agent test result including anadvanced section where devs can look at the agents actual responses to the payload we sent

 This completes the trustless loop: anyone in the world can verify a GridVet audit without trusting the pipeline, the operator, or GridVet itself.